|

 You have no reason to believe what I'm about to tell you.
 In fact, smokers have been lied to by quitting product makers for so long that they have every right to be skeptical.
 But accepting three facts will dramatically increase your odds of success.

-Embrace coming home, don't fear it.
-What sense does it make to fear arriving at a day where we go entire days without once wanting to smoke nicotine?
-It's a wonderful thing not bad.
+Recovery Insight #3: LEARN THE PATH HOME - What sense does it make to fear a temporary journey of readjustment that transports you to entire days where you never once want to smoke nicotine?
+Embrace coming home, don't fear or fight it.
+It's wonderful, not bad.
 Although almost impossible to believe right now, everything we did as smokers can be done as well as or better as us.
-Recovery is the process of reclaiming life, one activity, person, place and emotion at a time.
+Recovery is the process of reclaiming life, one activity, person, place or emotion at a time.

-Recovery Insight #3 - Fully accept now that it may take up to 72 hours for your body to become 100% nicotine-free and for you to experience peak withdrawal.
-After that, things will gradually begin to improve.
+Fully accept now that it may take up to 72 hours for your body to become 100% nicotine-free and for you to move beyond peak withdrawal.
+After that, things will ever so gradually begin to improve.
 Once nicotine use ends, your brain will work around-the-clock to down-regulate receptor counts and restore natural sensitivities.
 For some, getting to peak withdrawal may feel like an emotional train wreck.
 But within 2-3 weeks sensitivity restoration will be substantially complete.

 If a heavy caffeine drinker, be aware that ending nicotine use doubles blood caffeine levels.
-If drinking twice your normal caffeine intake would make you feel anxious or edgy consider cutting your normal daily caffeine intake by up to one-half.
+If drinking twice your normal caffeine intake would make you feel anxious, edgy or make sleep getting to sleep more difficult consider cutting your normal daily caffeine intake by up to one-half.

 Also, be aware that up to 50% of all smoking relapses are associated with alcohol use.
 Allow yourself to move beyond peak withdrawal and begin sensing improvement before drinking alcohol.
 If unable to go three days without drinking alcohol you may be facing alcohol dependency issues too.
 If so, research suggests that arresting both chemical dependencies at the same time likely offers the best odds of success.

 I strongly encourage you to visit and explore WhyQuit.
-Download Joel Spitzer's free e-book "Never Take Another Puff" or my e-book "Freedom from Nicotine – The Journey Home."
-Watch some of Joel's 64 free video quitting lessons, download a detailed quitting tips list, meet Bryan, Noni, Deb and Kim, and visit our free online support group, Freedom.
+Download Joel Spitzer's free e-book "Never Take Another Puff" and my e-book "Freedom from Nicotine - The Journey Home."
+Watch as many of Joel's nearly 500 free video quitting lessons as time allows, download a detailed quitting tips list, meet Bryan, Noni, Deb and Kim, and visit Turkeyville, our Facebook support group, home to more than 10,000 cold turkey quitters.

 Knowledge and understanding are key to a lasting recovery.
 Why quit afraid, alone and in darkness?
 Why not turn on the lights?
 Why try landing a plane without putting the wheels down?
 Once ready, the next few minutes will be all that matter and each will be do-able.
 Baby steps!
 No nicotine just one hour, challenge and day a time.
 Yes you can!